Gugulethu-Nyoni/anygrid/README.md

 # Styling (Optional)

-AnyGridJS is a headless js library - meaning the styling is entirely up to you, However as an option we offer a basic and high css themes to enhance the look and feel of your data tables.
+AnyGridJS is a headless JS library - meaning the styling is entirely up to you, However as an option we offer a basic and high end css themes to enhance the look and feel of your data tables.
 If you want to use the provided css just deploy anyGrid.css via this cdn link:

 Place this somewhere in the head section of your html.